JeffCalvert01P/fullstack-nanodegree-vm/vagrant/tournament/README.md

 	- tournament_ec.sql

 2) Establish the database for the project you will run.
-- Navigate to the fullstack-nanodegree-vm directory
+- Navigate to the fullstack-nanodegree-vm/vagrant directory
+- start the virtual server by typing "vagrant up"
 - "vagrant ssh" to the server
+- navigate to the vagrant director cd /vagrant
 - navigate to the tournament directory
-- navigate to the vagrant director cd /vagrant
 - access the database server by entering psql
 - create the database by typing CREATE DATABASE tournament;
 - set-up the database tables and views by loading the appropriate file \i tournament.sql or tournament_ec.sql